Canon Cinema EOS: History

 Canon also announced a variant of the Canon EOS-1D X, called the Canon EOS-1D C, which featured 4K (but not raw) recording on the same sensor.
-The new split in the Canon EOS 1D series follows its recent reunification of the high resolution line (1D S) and high speed line (1D) in 2011.
+The new split in the Canon EOS 1D series follows its recent reunification of the high-resolution line (1D S) and high-speed line (1D) in 2011.

 Additional announcements included an upcoming Canon camera that would feature 4K motion video capabilities in a DSLR body.
 The demonstration of a prototype device from Canon was a rarity and was seen as a sign of their intent to enter the new still and motion camera market.

-In 2019 Canon released the Canon EOS C500 Mark II, a revision on the previous C500 model.
+In 2019 Canon released the Canon EOS C500 Mark II, a revision of the previous C500 model.
 This upgraded version included a Full Frame 5.9K sensor (the same sensor as the larger C700 FF camera), and allowed raw recording onto CFexpress type B cards.
 The camera featured a higher dynamic range with a claimed 15+ stops.
 The camera also features a built in ND filter system.

 In early 2020 Canon would release the Canon EOS C300 Mark III, a Super 35 4K camera which shares a similar body to the C500 Mark II.
 The camera allows raw recording to CFexpress type B cards, and features a dual gain output sensor, allowing for a claimed dynamic range of 16+ stops.
 The camera also features a built in ND filter system.

 In late 2020 Canon released the C70, a camera bridging DSLR video shooters with cinema camera users.
 It includes all of the features of the larger C300 Mark III (which shares the same sensor) in a smaller body that is more appealing to indie filmmakers.
 The camera uses Canon's latest lens mount, RF.
-The RF mount features a shorter flange depth allowing easy lenses from other mounts (like the more common cine lens mounts like PL or EF) to be adapted to it.
+The RF mount features a shorter flange depth allowing lenses from other mounts (like the more common cine lens mounts like PL or EF) to be easily adapted to it.
 It has features like a dedicated timecode port, user assignable buttons, built in ND filters, an array of audio ports, and Canon's full suite of monitoring tools.

 In 2022 Canon released the R5 C, a cinema version of their R5 mirrorless stills camera.
-It is a Full Frame camera with an RF mount, and allows for 8K internal raw recording.
+It is a full frame camera with an RF mount, and allows for 8K internal raw recording.